HajimeKawahara/exojax/tests/unittests/api_radis/README.md

-# tests for consistency with RADIS/api
+# Unit tests for consistency with RADIS/api
+See #530